ferrous-systems/wasm-training-2022/book/src/tutorial/edge.md

 In this tutorial you'll get familiar with:

-* building for Fastly's Compute@Edge platform
+* Building for Fastly's Compute@Edge platform
 * Handling and responding to a web request
-* a little bit of HTML and JavaScript for the frontend
+* A little bit of HTML and JavaScript for the frontend

 We build a web API that applies a given filter to an image posted to it.
 It returns the produced image over HTTP.